burkkyy/hephaestus/doc/README.md

   /**
    * @brief dispatches an event of type E to all registered listeners.
-   * @tparam E Event type to dispatch; must derive from hep::Event
+   * @tparam E Event type to dispatch; must derive from alp::Event
    * @param event reference to the event that will be passed to all listeners */ template <class E>